scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    # add content to my-eip/page.tsx
    ```

    > **NOTE**: Only adding of new files / directories is allowed while creating extension.
-If you try to overwrite existing files\*, it wont be reflected.
-The `yarn create-extension {projectName}` should guide you with info for the respective file.
+If you try to overwrite existing files\*, it wont be reflected instead `yarn create-extension {projectName}` should guide you with info for the respective file.
 Checkout **Special Files** point for more info.

 5. **Commit Changes to the Instance Repository:**